 Fundamental Plot Development

 All stories, whether it’s a short story or Anna Karenina, revolve around conflict and basic plot structure.
-I call it, The Four “Cs” of Writing.
-Other writers may call it something different.
+I call it, The Four “Cs” of Writing, although other writers may call it something different.
 It’s the formula I use with every story I write, and it works each and every time.

 The four C’s of writing